eurekaclinical/eureka-python-client/README.md

-# eurekaclinical-python-client
+# Eureka!
+Clinical Python Client
-Clients for accessing Eureka!
+Client for accessing Eureka!
 Clinical's web services APIs

 ## Requirements
 * Python 2.7.10 or higher.
 Installation instructions for CentOS 6 are available at http://toomuchdata.com/2014/02/16/how-to-install-python-on-centos/.
 We use virtualenv as described on that page.